nodejs/docker-node/README.md

 in an environment where *only* the Node.js image will be deployed and you have space constraints, we highly recommend using the default image of this repository.

+### `node:windowsservercore-ltsc<2019|2022>`

+This image is based on Windows Server Core and is the recommended image for users who require Windows-based environments.
+It is available in two versions:`node:windowsservercore-ltsc2019` and `node:windowsservercore-ltsc2022`.
+You can run this image on Windows Server 2019 or Windows Server 2022 or on Windows desktop versions that support Windows containers.
+Keep in mind that these images are significantly larger than the Linux-based variants due to the Windows Server Core base.

 ## License